KronicDeth/intellij-elixir/CONTRIBUTING.md

 same value, so the two cannot disagree.
 If you switch it, expect one extra `releaseQuoter` run; the `_build` subtree for the previous environment is left behind and can be deleted.

+`test` also parses and quotes every `.ex` and `.exs` file of the Elixir release under test (`ElixirLangElixirParsingTestCase`).
+Which commit that is comes from the `corpus` of its pair in `.github/ci-versions.json`: on a cold cache `elixirParsingCorpus` downloads the archive into `cache/corpus/archives` and extracts it to `cache/corpus/<elixir version>`.
+Each test is named after the file it parsed, as `elixir-lang/elixir@<commit>/lib/...`.
+An Elixir that no pair declares has no corpus, and the suite reports a single failing test saying so.

 To build (so you get a .zip file):
 ```sh
 ./gradlew buildPlugin        # the zip, no tests - prefer this